Situations Vacant: Virtual Intern

 I’m looking for help with the Online Journalism Blog.
 Things have exploded since the ‘News Diamond’ and the blog is at the point now where it needs to step up a gear.
 I’m looking for a volunteer worker to do a bit of research and information management, and possible interviews and articles, so that a) I can focus on the analysis side of things and do more postings of the ’21st century newsroom’ type; and b) we can maybe do some interesting experiments with online journalism that have been on the ‘To Do’ list for far too long.
 You don’t have to live in the same town, city, country or time zone as me.
 You just have to be interested in the news industry and the online environment, have an email address – and you’ve got to want to actually do the job.

-I can promise that it’ll be interesting (or at least, it’s all about stuff that I find interesting anyway, so if you’re reading this, chances are that’d be true for you too).
+I can promise that it’ll be interesting (or at least, it’s all about stuff that I find interesting anyway, so if you’re reading this, chances are that’d be true for you too), but it won’t be rewarding in any traditional sense.

 I imagine this is going to suit someone young and enthusiastic with decent written communication skills, maybe tech skills, and a pre-existing interest in this blog.
 If you’re an academic, you might want to pass this on to your journalism students.